BNUU is a Ugandan NGO that:

 Once traditionally successful farming communities, their society was tested to breaking point.
 Proud farmers who were no longer able to access their land, lost their wealth and social status, and lived on hand-outs for years; children who returned from abduction and war were unrecognisable to their mothers; a generation of youth only knew life in an IDP camp; the elderly saw their strong, family-based community disintegrate before their eyes.

-The stress of war and living in overcrowded IDP camps has destroyed the fabric of society.
-Traditional farming skills once passed down through the generations were lost and people struggle to sustain small businesses.
+The stress of war and living in overcrowded IDP camps destroyed the fabric of society.
+Traditional farming skills once passed down through the generations were lost and people struggled to sustain small businesses.
+This protracted conflict left a legacy of severe and widespread mental health issues including post-traumatic stress disorder (PTSD), depression and anxiety.